-- 1. Click the button PTZ in the lower-right corner of the PTZ setting interface; - Or click the PTZ Control icon in the quick setting bar, or select the PTZ option in the right-click menu to show the PTZ control panel. - 2.
-Click the General tab.
+- Click the button PTZ in the lower-right corner of the PTZ setting interface; Or press the PTZ button on the front panel or click the PTZ Control icon in the quick setting bar, or select the PTZ option in the right-click menu to show the PTZ control panel. - 2.
+Click the button to show the general settings of the PTZ control.